-Copyright:This thesis may NOT be copied without the authors written permission.
+Copyright:20-40% of this thesis may be copied without the authors written permission